CS126SP20/final-project-agpai2/DEVELOPMENT.md

 7. Working on adding an intro screen, which the user can skip or watch completely before playing the game

 - [x] The user can now either watch the entire game intro and increase its speed by clicking enter

+8. The player inventory now displays player statistics, which are being read from a JSON file